Frequently asked questions after sexual assault

 How much control will I have during a forensic exam?

-• What is done is up to you.
+• What is done is your choice.
 You do not need to complete any parts of the exam you are not comfortable with.

-• The SANE will explain every step of the exam, and you can accept or decline any portion at any time.
-If you begin the exam and need to stop, that is ok.
+• The SANE/Clinician will explain every step of the exam, and you can accept or decline any portion at any time.
+If you begin the exam and decide to take a break or stop, that is okay.

-What should I expect during the evidence collection process?
+What should I expect during the forensic exam and evidence collection process?

-• The evidence collection process — or evidence “kit” — is a series of steps the MA SANE performs to collect evidence from areas of your body that were involved in your assault.
+• The evidence collection process involves the use of an evidence “kit” and is a series of steps during the forensic exam to collect evidence from areas of your body.
 This can include swabbing parts of your body with cotton swabs.
 If you have physical injuries, photographs may be an optional part of your evidence collection.

 What happens to the evidence?